FOR INTERNATIONALLY EDUCATED PROFESSIONALS

 Getting Registered In Manitoba

-If you are an internationally-trained engineer or geoscientist who has completed an appropriate post-secondary program (typically bachelor's degree) and who wishes to practice engineering or geoscience in Manitoba, you will be legally required to become registered with Engineers Geoscientists Manitoba.
+If you are an internationally educated engineer or geoscientist who has completed an appropriate post-secondary program (typically bachelor's degree) and who wishes to practice engineering or geoscience in Manitoba, you will be legally required to become registered with Engineers Geoscientists Manitoba.

 This means that even though you have a university degree in engineering or geoscience, and you may have worked as an engineer or geoscientist in another country, you may not call yourself a professional engineer or professional geoscientist in Manitoba until you have become registered with Engineers Geoscientists Manitoba.
 You may also not take responsibility for engineering or geoscience work until you have become licensed with Engineers Geoscientists Manitoba.

-Ensure that you can immigrate to Manitoba.
-Manitoba residency is a requirement.
-You will be asked to provide proof of Manitoba residency.
-Alternatively, you may provide the Manitoba Provincial Nominee Program (MPNP) "Certificate of Nomination" which indicates you will be settling in Manitoba.
+Applicants are required to provide Confirmation of Identity (PDF).
+You may be asked to provide the Manitoba Provincial Nominee Program (MPNP) "Confirmation of Nomination" which indicates you will be settling in Manitoba.

 Engineers Geoscientists Manitoba's language requirements.